 10] Use PowerCFG tool to Troubleshoot Power plans

-If you need to further troubleshoot Power Plans, use the built-in PowerCFG command-line tool.
+If you need to troubleshoot Power Plans further, use the built-in PowerCFG command-line tool.

-Let us know which method worked for you or if you have any other fix on this issue.
+Let us know which method worked for you or if you have any other fixes for this issue.